 In a nutshell

-This is your chance to get involved and influence the services available to young people in Hertfordshire including how they are delivered, who delivers them and what the outcomes should be.
-Open to young people in Hertfordshire aged 13-19, up to 21 for care leavers and up to 25 for those with additional needs.
+This is your chance to get involved in and influence the services available to young people in Hertfordshire, including how they are delivered, who delivers them and what the outcomes should be.

-It’s about doing things ‘with’ you and not ‘to’ you.
-Making sure that what you need is what you get ... within reason!
+It’s about doing things ‘with’ you and not ‘to’ you, making sure that what you get is what you need.

 Who are Young Commissioners?

-Young Commissioners are young people from all over the county, from a diverse range of backgrounds, some might be young people living away from home, care leavers and some may have disabilities or learning difficulties however, all are committed to making change for the better.
+Young Commissioners are young people from a diverse range of backgrounds from all over Hertfordshire.
+Some might be young people living away from home or care leavers, and some may have disabilities or learning difficulties.
+They are all committed to making change for the better.